U.N. calls on Brazil to improve safe water access after dam burst

 Several cities along the river had their water supply cut off as a result of the mud flow.

-Mine operator Samarco, which is co-owned by Brazil's Vale SA (VALE5.SA) and Australia's BHP Billiton (BLT.L), trucked in water, but Heller said the actions were insufficient, and hundreds of thousands of people were still suffering interruptions to their water supply.
+Mine operator Samarco, which is co-owned by Brazil's Vale SA and Australia's BHP Billiton, trucked in water, but Heller said the actions were insufficient, and hundreds of thousands of people were still suffering interruptions to their water supply.

 "There is growing discontent due to the poor management of this water crisis, which has already generated some violent incidents and could lead to further unrest," he said.